Perumbavoor: History

+Governance and administration

+Perumbavoor Municipality was established on 1 January 1953.
+It administers an area of 13.605 km^{2} through 29 wards and has a population of 28,110.

+The municipality is governed by an elected Municipal Council comprising 29 ward councillors.
+It is headed by a chairperson and a vice chairperson.
+The incumbent chairperson is Sangeetha K. N., and the vice chairperson is Binu John Jacob.

 Politics

 Perumbavoor assembly constituency is a part of Chalakudy (Lok Sabha constituency).
-Eldhose Kunnappilly is the current MLA from Perumbavoor and Benny Behanan is the current MP.
+Manoj Moothedan is the current MLA from Perumbavoor and Benny Behanan is the current MP.

 Judicial institutions

 Its jurisdiction formerly encompassed the towns of Alwaye and Kolenchery, which were separated later.
 It has a Judicial Magistrate of the First Class, Motor Accident Claims Tribunal, and Subordinate Judge's Court (Sub-court).

 Economy

 Perumbavoor is a predominantly agricultural town and Asia's Largest plywood industry.
+The wood-based industry in Perumbavoor has its roots in the pre-independence period, when the town's proximity to the Periyar River and the surrounding high-range forests made it a natural hub for timber trade.
+Timber was transported by elephant from highland forests, floated down rivers, and processed at the town's "Chapra" area using handsaws before being shipped across Kerala by boat and cart.
+After Indian independence, the government began auctioning hardwood from public forests through the Mudickal timber depot, driving rapid growth in sawmills.
+When the commercial felling of forest wood was progressively restricted, the industry adapted: the spread of rubber plantations in central Kerala provided an alternative raw material, and by 1980 entrepreneurs began converting sawmills into veneer and plywood manufacturing units using rubberwood.
+This transition transformed Perumbavoor into one of India's most significant plywood manufacturing clusters, with over 1,000 units operating in the town and surrounding areas.
 Commodities like rubber, pepper, ginger, turmeric, plantain, vegetables, coconut, nutmeg, cocoa, rice, arecanut, cloves, etc., are traded every day in the local market.
 Most of these commodities are supplied to mainstream exporters in Kochi or to local retailers.
 The rest of the economy is shared by the government, the private sector, and small industries.
 Perumbavoor is an important city for the timber trade in Kerala.

 Image Gallery

 Pictures of the town taken on 9 July 2012 at 8:00 AM.
 Historic images of the town are liked by all.